How to Clean Wood Floors

-We usually use a vinegar and water solution by mixing 1 capful of plain white vinegar to 1 gallon warm water to make a mild deodorizing cleaning solution that does not need to be rinsed and leaves no streaks or residue.
+We usually mop wood floors with a vinegar and water solution by mixing 1/2 to 1 cup of plain white vinegar to 1 gallon warm water.
+It is a mild deodorizing and non-residue cleaning solution that does not need to be rinsed and leaves no streaks.

 - Work on one small area at a time